otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-authentication-rbac-api-testing.md

 ### Task 5

-Implement **confirm password** functionality during user registration.
-The user should provide a `confirmPassword` field in the request body, and the server should check if it matches the `password` field.
-If they do not match, return a 400 bad request status code with an appropriate message.
+Implement **confirm password** functionality.
+In the `register` function in `controllers/auth.js`, check if the `req.body.password` and `req.body.confirmPassword` match.
+If they do not match, return a 400 status code with "Passwords do not match" message.

+> **Note:** You do not need to store `req.body.confirmPassword` in the database.

 ---

 ### Task 6

 Implement **account lockout** functionality.
 After five failed login attempts, the account should be locked for 15 minutes.

-You can do this by adding two new fields to the `User` model in the `schema.prisma` file:
+You can implement this by adding two new fields to the `User` model in the `schema.prisma` file:

 ```js
 model User {